What are PDFs and why are they important?

 Accessibility Report for an untagged PDF

-If you have uploaded an untagged PDF to Canvas you will see the following:
+If you have uploaded an untagged PDF to Canvas or in the DocHub tool, you will see the following:

-- A frowning red icon next to the document name.
+- A red pentagon icon next to the document name.

 - Click on this icon which will bring up the Accessibility Report dial, which in this example shows 0% with the number 1 (indicating one issue).